dawdad/ansible-playbooks/README.md

 You need to change the Variables in the all.yml file in the group_all folder:
 <h3>Variables:</h3>

-Ansible Playbook Hostnames out of your inventory
+Ansible Playbook Hostnames out of your ansible inventory
-<code>hosts: hostname</code>
+<code>ANSIBLE_HOSTS: hostname</code>

 Your SSH user you want to create
 <code>SSH_USER: os-username</code>